TheSHEEEP/godotdetour/README.md

 * Off-mesh connections/portals.
 * Full debug rendering.
 * Better control over threading.
 For now, every new() instance of DetourNavigation will create its own thread.
 * More control over which agent goes to which navigation mesh/crowd.
-Currently, only the agent radius is used automatically to determine this.
+Currently, only the agent radius & height is used automatically to determine this.